Computer Science Academy page photo

 Computer Science Academy instructor

-Bryan Kitzrow teaches in the Computer Science Academy at the Danforh campus.
-He earned both a Bachelor of Science in Mathematics, and a Bachelor of Science in Secondary Education at Oklahoma State University, and is certified to teach Physics, Chemistry, Math (including middle school Calculus), Introduction to Engineering Design, Principles of Engineering, Engineering Design and Development, and Computer Integrated Manufacturing.
+Bryan Kitzrow teaches in the Computer Science Academy at the Danforth campus.
+He earned both a Bachelor of Science in Mathematics, and a Bachelor of Science in Secondary Education at Oklahoma State University, and is certified to teach Physics, Chemistry, Math, Introduction to Engineering Design, Principles of Engineering, Engineering Design and Development, Computer Integrated Manufacturing, and Computer Science.
 Bryan previously worked as a Calculus instructor at the Oklahoma School of Science and Mathematics in Oklahoma City, and as a Pre-Engineering Instructor at Central Technology Center in Drumright, Oklahoma.

 Heather Voss